petercb/agamemnon.net/content/games/gurps/alien-invasion/book1.md

 contact them and form an alliance?
 Only you can answer these questions... prepare to enter the world of Alien Invasion!

-#  Races
+##  Races

-## Terrans
+### Terrans

--   Otherwise known as humans, natives of the planet Earth (known also
-    > as Terra, or Terra Firma) located in the Solar system.
+-   Otherwise known as humans, natives of the planet Earth (known also as Terra, or Terra Firma) located in the Solar system.

 -   The Terrans are the defenders in this alternate reality.
-Their world
-    > has been invaded by the ruthless Dinarri Empire and they have been
-    > enslaved as workers.
+Their world has been invaded by the ruthless Dinarri Empire and they have been enslaved as workers.

-## Dinarri
+### Dinarri

--   Natives of the planet Dinar located in the Epsilon Eridani system
-    > (or so it is called by human astronomers).
+-   Natives of the planet Dinar located in the Epsilon Eridani system (or so it is called by human astronomers).

--   They have conquered and enslaved their neighbours the Rakarri and
-    > have now set their sights on Earth and its people.
+-   They have conquered and enslaved their neighbours the Rakarri and have now set their sights on Earth and its people.

-## Rakarri
+### Rakarri

--   Natives of the planet Rakar also located in the Epsilon Eridani
+-   Natives of the planet Rakar also located in the Epsilon Eridani system.
-    > system.

--   They have been subjugated by the Dinarri for almost a century now,
-    > though they dream of their freedom, they are incapable of fighting
+-   They have been subjugated by the Dinarri for almost a century now,though they dream of their freedom, they are incapable of fightingfor it.
-    > for it.
 However the Terrans may be the key to their salvation.

 The Rakarri are an amorphous, amphibious amoeba-like lifeform with the ability to morph into any form they desire.
 They possess psionic